AnyChart/docs.anychart.com/Basic_Charts/Treemap_Chart.md

 **Note 2:** A Treemap chart can have only one root element.

-Сolors and sizes of tiles represent the `value` field.
+Colors and sizes of tiles represent the `value` field.
 Alternatively, sizes can represent an optional `size` field, so adding it to the data allows you to show two different parameters instead of one.

 Please note: you do not need to specify values and sizes of parent elements - they are calculated automatically.
 Also note that tiles are [sorted](#sorting_order) by value, but if you add the `size` field, they are sorted by size.